juggernaut0/vote/README.md

 ## TODO
 * Add page to view history of polls you've created/responded to
+* Add new question type: Multi Freeform, where someone can provide mutliple freeform answers
 * Add page for poll creator to remove votes
+* Rework Instant Runoff calculation to stop when one thing has majority (1 iteration sooner).
+Also use random to break ties
 * Add option to show poll creators email
 * Dark mode